wkh237/android-jxcore-server/README.md

 $ sh start-server.sh
 ```

-When you hit Ctrl+C the serve will shutdown.
+When you hit Ctrl+C the server will be terminated.

 **Background mode**